swannodette/swannodette.github.com/_posts/2014-02-27-taking-off-the-blindfold.md

        ::om/pass))})
 ```

-The new `:instrument` option of `om.core/root` let us intercept all
+The new `:instrument` option of `om.core/root` lets us intercept all
 calls to `om.core/build` so that we can *instrument* the user
 interface without having to actually change it directly.